 Strengths and Weaknesses

-The following table outlines the strengths and weaknesses of D-Wave Quantum Inc. (QBTS) and Quantum Computing, Inc. (QUBT) based on the most recent data.
+Below is a comparative overview of the key strengths and weaknesses for D-Wave Quantum Inc. (QBTS) and Quantum Computing, Inc. (QUBT), based on the most recent financial and operational data.

 | Criterion | D-Wave Quantum Inc. (QBTS) | Quantum Computing, Inc. (QUBT) |